-To demystify some of the rules of this ancient Chinese tradition, we tapped New York–based author, professor, and feng shui expert Laura Benko to give us simple actionable tips on how to incorporate it in our homes.
-Benko is widely acclaimed for having rebranded feng shui into a more modern, holistic approach while still honoring age-old traditions.
+To demystify some of the rules of this ancient Chinese tradition, we tapped feng shui expert Laura Benko to give us simple, actionable tips on how to incorporate feng shui in the home.
+Benko is widely acclaimed for having rebranded feng shui into a more modern, holistic approach, while still honoring age-old traditions.

 The Solution: Slow the chi down with a patterned rug on the floor, artwork on the walls, or even a round entry table.

 "It's an energetic anchor that impedes the best things from unfolding in our lives," she says.
-"An excessive amount of clutter stops us from having clarity of thought, and can weigh us down emotionally."
-Feng shui is less about having an overly perfectly styled home, and more about creating a happy and healthy environment.
+An excessive amount of clutter stops us from having clarity of thought and can weigh us down emotionally.
+Feng shui is less about having a perfectly-styled home, and more about creating a happy and healthy environment.

-The Solution: Make sure that you have the correct organizational systems in place for everything in your life: from paying bills, to recycling, to having a designated spot for your keys.
+The Solution: Make sure that you have the correct organizational systems in place for everything in your life, from paying bills, to recycling, to having a designated spot for your keys.
 You'll feel lighter, less frazzled, and more efficient.

-"The front door is very important in feng shui," says Benko.
+"The front door is very important in feng shui," Benko says.
 After all, it's the main portal through which energy enters your home, remember?
-From the outside, she suggests "think of the chi as a first-time visitor trying to find your home—you want to make sure it's clearly lit, well-marked, and the address visible."
+"Think of the chi as a first-time visitor trying to find your home—you want to make sure it's clearly lit, well-marked, and the address visible."

-The Solution: Slow down energy flowing into your home by adding a stair runner, or artwork that causes you to pause and reflect.
-Another feng shui solution is placing a grounding element that symbolizes heaviness at the top of the stairs, to anchor the chi and force it to slow down.
+The Solution: Slow down energy flowing into your home by adding a stair runner or artwork that causes you to pause and reflect.
+Another feng shui solution is placing a grounding element that symbolizes heaviness at the top of the stairs to anchor the chi and force it to slow down.

 The five elements—earth, wood, fire, water, and metal—can be present in your home either physically or symbolically.
 For example, you could bring the fire element with warm tones, like reds and oranges, or you could have actual fire with a fireplace or a burning candle.

-For instance, people having issues with aggression should be mindful of not having too much fire elements as part of their decor, like a bright red wall.
+For instance, people having issues with aggression should be mindful of not having too many fire elements as part of their décor.
 Conversely, personality types lacking motivation should infuse more of the fire element in their homes to give them a boost.

 The Solution: Look closely at the literal and symbolic elements that are showing up in your home, as they can be a cause of imbalance in your emotional life.
 The idea is to strike a nice balance between all five.

 If you look for it, Benko says, "symbolism is constantly bombarding us on an everyday basis.
-From literature to traffic signage to movies, we're always being guided by symbolism.
+From literature, to traffic signage, to movies, we're always being guided by symbolism.
 In our homes, it's enhanced even more, because we are creating these intimate environments that most often represent our fears and challenges."
 Often, we unwittingly reinforce the challenges in our lives by having their symbols in our space.